 Raise the heat and bring the liquid to a simmer.
 Allow it to cook, stirring occasionally, until the green beans are tender but still a tad on the firm side, 10 to 15 minutes.

 While the mixture simmers, preheat the oven to 350°F.

-Remove the skillet from the heat and season with salt and pepper to taste.
+When the green bean mixture is done simmering, remove the skillet from the heat and season it with salt and pepper to taste.